 Baseline characteristics of randomised participants

 The mean age of randomised participants was 73.5 years (range 62 to 99); 60.6% were female, and participants had a median of three chronic conditions (Table 5).
-The most commonly reported conditions were cardiovascular diseases (n=307 participants, 67.6%), which included participants who reported at least one of coronary heart disease, hypertension, heart failure or peripheral arterial disease (of which hypertension was the most prevalent), and arthritis (osteo or rheumatoid arthritis n=242, 53.3%) (Table 6).
+The most commonly reported conditions were cardiovascular diseases (n=307 participants, 67.6%), which included participants who reported at least one of coronary heart disease, hypertension, heart failure or peripheral arterial disease (of which hypertension was the most prevalent), and arthritis (osteo or rheumatoid arthritis n=242, 53.3%) (

+TABLE 6).
 The intervention and usual care groups were reasonably comparable in terms of baseline characteristics, except that there was a slightly higher proportion of females in the intervention group (64.2%) than usual care (56.5%).

 TABLE 5 Baseline characteristics of randomised participants by group